I Simulated 29 Jazz Bass Pickups So I Wouldn't Have to Buy Them All

 Same pickups, different circuit

 Cable capacitance loads the pickup node directly, in parallel, regardless of pot value.
 A 500K volume pot doesn’t shield the pickup from the cable.
-For the Ultra Noiseless at 5.2H, the difference between cable and no cable is 13dB at 5kHz.
-The optimized build (500K volume, 500K Greasebucket tone, 22nF cap) changes the loading, but the upgrade happens in two distinct steps.
+For the Ultra Noiseless at 5.2H, the difference between cable and no cable is 13dB at 5kHz — though on a bass, that 5kHz lives far above the strings.
+The Volume·Q·Blend harness — 500K volume, no tone pot, a Q-filter in place of the tone control — changes the loading, but the upgrade happens in two distinct steps.

-Three-panel comparison: 30 pickups through stock circuit, passive optimized, and buffered circuit.
-The spread widens with pots alone (12.8dB), then compresses dramatically with a buffer (8.2dB).
+Three-panel comparison: 29 pickups through stock circuit, passive optimized, and buffered circuit.
+The spread widens with pots alone (12.8dB), then narrows with the buffer (9.4dB).

 Left: stock circuit.
-Centre: passive optimized (500K vol, 500K tone, cable still present).
-Right: buffered (same pots, onboard JFET buffer eliminates cable loading).
+Centre: passive optimized (500K vol, no tone pot, cable still present).
+Right: buffered (same pots, the ring-hot buffer driving the cable from a low impedance).
 The pots alone give a modest, uneven improvement.
-The buffer is where the ranking reshuffles.
+The buffer is where the resonant peak comes back — though on a bass that peak sits above where the instrument plays, so the practical win is impedance immunity, not sparkle.

 What the pots buy you